Why we must nurture children’s hearts as well as minds: 7 ways to teach kids strong, ethical behavior and character in a decade of moral erosion

 Our children’s social scene is meaner and more aggressive.

-Bullying has not only intensified and at younger ages but also extended from playgrounds to cyberspace.
+Bullying is starting at even younger ages and has extended from playgrounds to cyberspace.

 Youth drinking, shoplifting, cheating, lying, stealing, and sexual promiscuity have not only increased but are also hitting our kids at younger ages.